 What to Expect from this Training

 The primary focus will be on how one becomes an effective permaculture teacher.
 People who are passionate and committed to living and teaching an authentic way of living on the planet will likely find this training invaluable.

-During the week in the sustainably oriented community of Stelle, and under the experienced guidance of Bill and Becky Wilson, students will be compassionately supported in exploring those parts of themselves that make us all more effective teachers, and not just of permaculture.
+During the week in the sustainably oriented community of Stelle, and under the experienced guidance of Bill and Becky Wilson, students will be compassionately supported in exploring those parts of themselves that make us all more effective teachers and communicators, and not just of permaculture.